Network Command Line Utility - NCLU

 - Embeds help, examples, and automatic command checking with suggestions in case you enter a typo.

-- Runs directly from and integrates with bash, while being interoperable with the regular way of accessing underlying configuration files and automation.
+- Runs directly from and integrates with bash, while being interoperable with the regular way of accessing underlying configuration files.

 - Configures dependent features automatically so that you don’t have to.

 and layer 3 features of the networking stack, installing ACLs and

 VXLANs, rolling back and deleting snapshots, as well as providing

 monitoring and troubleshooting functionality for these features.
 You can

 configure both the

 net, in addition to running show and clear commands related

 ifupdown2 and FRRouting.